Azure/azure-kusto-microhack/README.md

 <img src="/assets/images/taxi_passengers.png" width="650">

 #### Task 8: Detect anomalies in the tip amount
-Write a query to draw anomaly chart for the tip amount in the month of July 2021. <br>
+Write a query to draw an anomaly chart for the tip amount in the month of July 2021. <br>
 Hint 1: make-series for the average tip amount, with 1 h steps <br>
 Hint 2: Use series_decompose_anomalies with this series and parameter of 5 (sensitivity level)